ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

   left.

 ## Looking backward, looking forward.
-- We may look back on this semester as an inflection point in the history of education for two reasons:
+- We may look back on this period as an inflection point in the history of education for two reasons:

-1. Return to in-person teaching.
+1. Post-COVID return to in-person teaching.
 2. Beginning the A.I.
 Conversation.

 - So I want to start the talk today by looking back at what I think is important.